-Six projects have been shortlisted for the ‘Sport for Social Change’ category at the 2019 SJA British Sports Awards later this month.
+Six projects have been shortlisted for the ‘Sport for Social Change’ category at the 2019 SJA British Sports Awards on Thursday.

 The award, created in conjunction with ConnectSport and the Sport for Development Coalition and supported by Oaks, aims to highlight the amazing work of organisations across the UK that are using sport and/or physical activity to create a positive impact on local communities and individuals in need.